 - Cost: Free, but be sure to buy a coffee or a snack while you’re there.

-Studies show that spending time with cats can lower your risk of heart disease and high blood pressure by up to 30%.
-So if you’re looking for an excuse to visit the incredible Kitten Coffee Garden, we’ve just given you one – your general health and well being.
+Studies show that spending time with cats can lower your risk of heart disease and high blood pressure So if you’re looking for an excuse to visit the incredible Kitten Coffee Garden, we’ve just given you one – your general health and well being.

 As you may well know, cats are known for their volatile behavior.
 Luckily for everyone involved, these cats are very playful and enjoy a lot of attention.
 So don’t be afraid to approach them with an open heart, and open hands.